Adam Larsson: New Jersey Devils (2011–2016)

-Larsson was selected in the first round, fourth overall, by the New Jersey Devils in the 2011 NHL Entry Draft.
-Seen as a move towards rebuilding the Devil's defence corps, Larsson was rated by the NHL Central Scouting Bureau as the top European-based prospect available in the draft.
-Larsson signed a three-year, entry-level contract with no bonuses at the NHL maximum of US$925,000 per year with the Devils on 15 July 2011, due to general manager Lou Lamoriello's disapproval of performance bonuses.
+Larsson was selected in the first round, fourth overall, by the New Jersey Devils in the 2011 NHL entry draft.
+Seen as a move towards rebuilding the Devils defence corps, Larsson was rated by the NHL Central Scouting Bureau as the top European-based prospect available in the draft.
+Larsson signed a three-year, entry-level contract with no bonuses at the NHL rookie maximum of US$925,000 per year with the Devils on 15 July 2011, due to general manager Lou Lamoriello's disapproval of performance bonuses.
 Larsson’s agent J.P.
 Barry said this was unusual for a top-10 draft pick.
-After making the team following the Devil's training camp, Larsson became the first 18-year-old defenceman to dress for the Devils since Petr Sykora in the 1995-96 season.
+After making the team following the Devils training camp, Larsson became the first 18-year-old defenceman to dress for the Devils since Petr Sykora in the 1995-96 season.
 He also became the sixth under-20 defenceman to play for the Devils, and the first 18-year-old defenceman in the NHL since 2008, when Drew Doughty, Zach Bogosian and Luke Schenn all made their NHL debuts.
-Upon making his NHL debut, Larsson averaged 24 minutes per game alongside defensemen Andy Greene and Henrik Tallinder.
+Upon making his NHL debut, Larsson averaged 24 minutes per game alongside defencemen Andy Greene and Henrik Tallinder.
 Despite failing to tally a point through his first nine games, Larsson was praised by Greene for his puck handling and poise.
 Shortly after his 19th birthday, Larsson scored his first career NHL goal in the first period of an eventual 3–1 loss to the Washington Capitals on 11 November.
-By mid-November, Larsson had accumulated six points while playing 22:49 per game as one of the Devil's top defencemen.
-At the same time, he also tied a team rookie defenseman record by collecting points in five straight games between November 19 and 26.
-Despite missing two games in late December to attend his grandmother's funeral, Larsson led all rookie defensemen with two goals and 11 assists for 13 points.
+By mid-November, Larsson had accumulated six points while playing 22:49 per game as one of the Devils' top defencemen.
+At the same time, he also tied a team rookie defenceman record by collecting points in five straight games between November 19 and 26.
+Despite missing two games in late December to attend his grandmother's funeral, Larsson led all rookie defencemen with two goals and 11 assists for 13 points.